open-education-hub/web-security/exotic-attacks/index.md

 Even though you won't find such examples on a daily basis, it's important to know that there is such a possibility and beware of using loose comparison.
 It's just another example of how dangerous it is.

+PHP 8 introduces the `hash_equals()` function for secure hash comparisons.
+It compares two strings in constant time to prevent timing attacks, ensuring safer hash verification.

 ## Bypassing `strcmp()` function